Andy-set-studio/beedle/docs/guide/actions.md

 storeInstance.dispatch('updateTitle', { text: 'The new text for the title' })
 ```

-Like the [previous step](/guide/state.html), you can also use destrucuring here too:
+Like the [previous step](/guide/state.html), you can also use destructuring here too:

 ```javascript
 const { dispatch } = storeInstance;